Leasing vs Purchasing a Printer: Which Is Right for You?

 The ultimate disadvantage to choosing the purchasing option for your next printer is you have to pay for it in full upfront.

-When you’re talking about machines that can run over $5,000, they’re very few businesses that can incur such a cost and still have adequate working capital left over.
+When you’re talking about machines that can run over $5,000, there are very few businesses that can incur such a cost and still have adequate working capital left over.

 It’s the reason why leasing is the option of choice for many consumers, even though purchasing would save you more in the long run.

-If you decide to purchase your printer, you will not be required to add a service contract with it, which means you may opt-out of paying for one.
+If you decide to purchase your printer, you won’t be required to add a service contract with it, which means you may opt-out of paying for one.

-This means you won’t have access to automatic shipments of toner, which, as discussed earlier, can lead you to overspend on supplies you don’t need.
+However, without a maintenance plan, you won’t have access to automatic toner shipments, which, as discussed earlier, can lead you to overspend on supplies you don’t need.

-Not including a service contract means you would also have to outsource printer repair work.
+Not including a maintenance plan means you will also have to outsource printer repair work.
 Printer service technicians can charge more than $100 an hour, and if the issue with your machine is complex, that bill can become costly.
+Learn more about the cost of printer service here.

-You would also have to pay for any parts you might need to replace with your machine.
+Plus, you’ll have to pay for any parts you might need to replace with your machine.
+Learn more about the cost of printer supplies here.

 Say your printer has an elaborate service issue or stops working altogether: Where do you get a replacement?

-Under a lease agreement, you’re more likely to receive a solution for a temporary replacement from your provider if something happens to the machine that you were leasing, although this is not guaranteed.
+If you have a lease agreement, your provider is more likely to offer you a temporary replacement if something goes wrong with the machine you leased, but this isn't guaranteed.

-While you can find a replacement in this scenario even if you choose the purchasing option, it will be more difficult to find a solution if you’re not working with a provider.
+While you can still find a replacement if you decide to buy the machine, it will be harder to do so without help from a provider.

 Should You Lease or Purchase Your Printer?